 ABOUT THE HERBALIST

-I am a clinical herbalist and community health educator.
+I am a clinical herbalist and community health educator in Minneapolis, Minnesota (occupied Dakota and Anishinaabe land).
 In my practice, I provide consultations and teach classes about herbal medicine and holistic wellness.

 My herbal practice incorporates traditional herbal systems theory, physiology, somatic practices, whole foods nutrition, scientific research, and clinical experience.
 I hope to create a healing space that is welcoming and affirming, and strive to ground my practice in principles of harm reduction and trauma awareness.
 I intend to provide appropriate and accessible care that allows each client to self-determine their health goals and to feel supported and empowered to achieve them.